 -

-Open the message in its own window
+Open the signed message details

 -